 It is the time of year for runny noses, coughs, fevers and chills.
 How do you protect yourself from the cold and flu viruses that you are bound to come across this winter?

-I like to try to keep my immune system strong in the first place by eating a clean, real food diet, getting plenty of sleep, keeping my vitamin D levels up, taking cod liver oil and eating fermented foods several times a day.
+I like to try to keep my immune system strong in the first place by eating a clean, real food diet, getting plenty of sleep, keeping my vitamin D levels up, taking cod liver oil, drinking homemade elderberry syrup and eating fermented foods several times a day.

-Coconut oil has myriad benefits.
+Coconut oil has myriad benefits, check out some of them here.
 It and raw honey (honey that has not been pasteurized) has powerful anti-viral, anti-bacterial and anti-fungal properties and can strengthen the immune system.

 I thought, why not mix these goodies all together and have it on hand this winter!
 We take spoonfuls of this almost every day.
 This is a super simple recipe and tastes delicious…almost like a cookie!